aidanbudd/trainingPhyloIntro/interpretingPhylogeniesCrete2014.md

 ## <a name="fromPhylogenyQuestionToAnswer"></a>Phylogeny from initial sequences to answering a question

+### Learning Objectives

+After having been shown the demonstrations, and carried out the exercises, listed below, you will hopefully have a better idea about how different tools used in phylogenetic analysis can be linked together to go from having a question of interest, to addressing/informing an answer to that question.

 ### <a name="fromPhylogenyQuestionToAnswerConceptDemoDogRabies"></a>"Concept" demonstration: from substantive question to an answer using North African dog rabies viruses